neumann-johannes/qlcm/README.md

 * Quickly able to make app scalable to different screen sizes and resolutions

 ### Visual Design:
 * I aimed for clear cut simplicity, with minimal clicks and user assistance through field validation
-* I intentionally kept the Javascript on a low level, to not inhibit the lightness of the app
+ * *widget=html5.NumberInput()*, since IntegerField unintuitively doenst do that)

 ### Possible next steps:
 * Obviously this is just a foundation.
 With a bigger focus on shinyness and more time I'd have:
- * Maybe implemented "Calculate as you type" => get rid of submit button and get a Javascript on *("keyup",function(...){})* for user experience (has to be weighed up agains more traffic)
+ * Maybe implemented "Calculate as you type" => get rid of submit button and get a Javascript on *("keyup",function(...){})* for dynamic user experience (has to be weighed up agains more traffic/server load)
- * Got some corporate colors in there (RR brand portal gives us the guidelines)
+ * Got some corporate colors in there (Our corporate brand portal is a good guideline for front end design)
 * The base structure of the app is clean and allows for a good deal of expansion, thanks to templates and the basic file structure, although this is a very tiny seed to grow an application from...
 * Alternatively it's not hard to transfer the app to another Flask application, which should only take a couple of adjustments